tratteria/tratteria/README.md

     context: "$.request_context"
 ```

-### Key Features
 **Environment Variables:** Use environment variables for sensitive values such as private keys and API tokens.
 The configuration automatically resolves these variables at runtime during the service startup.

-**Authorization API Request Construction:** Specify how to construct the request body for the Authorization API.
-This configuration allows for constructing arbitrary JSON request bodies using JSON path expressions and YAML fields.
-The presence of a specific key in the JSON path determines whether it will be included in the request; if a key does not exist for a particular request, it will be omitted.
+**Authorization API Request:** Specify how to construct the request body for the access evaluation API using JSON path expressions and YAML fields.
+The configuration allows for the construction of arbitrary JSON using transaction-token request components: subject_token, scope, request_details, and request_context.
+If a JSON path does not exist for a request, the field is omitted.

 **JWKS Endpoint:** The service signing key's JWKS can be distributed through your infrastructure, or it can be accessed at the standard `GET /.well-known/jwks.json` endpoint.